Site menu:

 • Simple descriptive literature reviews will not be accepted.

-• A written project proposal (in PDF ONLY) must be submitted as an attachment to a direct message on Slack to the instructor on or before October 19th (AOE).
+• A written project proposal (in PDF ONLY) must be submitted as an attachment to a direct message on Slack to the instructor on or before February 20th, 2026 (AOE).
 However, if you are planning a project involving human subjects, you need to start much earlier - see below under Ethical Approval.

 • Your proposal must specify a research question in cognitive science, provisional thesis and methodology (approach to gathering and evaluating evidence), explain how more than one area of cognitive science is relevant to answering the question, and include an initial bibliography for the final paper.
-The bibliography should be properly formatted as it would be for a sicentific paper (not just web links).
+The bibliography should be properly formatted as it would be for a scientific paper (not just web links).
 Areas of cognitive science include, but are not limited to, anthropology, artificial intelligence and machine learning, linguistics, neuroscience, philosophy, sociology, economics, and psychology.
 Describe the purpose and motivation of your idea, as well as a basic outline of how you plan to approach it.
-If you need ethical approval, describe the steps to plan to take to get it.
+If you need ethical approval, describe the steps you plan to take to get it.
 If you will use some external datasets, provide links.
 See topics below for more information.

 • Project proposals should be about a page long (300 words) and include 5-10 references.
 Formatting is free but the paper must be a PDF.